 Yamamoto’s theory is that injecting cancer patients with Gc-MAF should activate their macrophages to fight the cancer.
 He tested it back in 1997 in a paper published in the journal Cancer Research, showing that injecting Gc-MAF into mice transplanted with cancer cells could improve their survival from around 16 days to around 35.

-But the treatment did not ‘cure’ the cancer, as the cancer cells continued to multiply, eventually killing the mice.
+But the treatment did not ‘cure’ the cancer, as the cancer cells continued to multiply, eventually killing the animals.

 Fast-forward a few years, to the publication of three papers detailing the results of clinical trials of Gc-MAF carried out by Yamamoto, testing the treatment on patients with breast, bowel and prostate cancer.